Goldinteractive/Sackmesser/README.md

 ### v0.1.0
   * Sackmesser open sourced!
-  * removed: all the jQuery.GI.* plugins will pulled from their own github repos
+  * removed: all the jQuery.GI.* plugins, they will pulled from their own github repos

 ### v0.0.9
   * added: 'jQuery.OnePageScroll' plugin